- Kevin TsukiharaCEO of Warner Bros.

 I was shocked to learn that an independent investigation into Behr's Chocolates - supplier of your iconic 'Harry Potter Chocolate Frogs' - led to a failing score of 1 out of 48 possible measures to ensure their operations are slavery free.
 As a consumer, I want the power to know that the goods I'm buying are free from slave labour.
 Please take a public stance against modern slavery, and show consumers what steps are being taken to ensure your Harry Potter chocolates are slavery-free.

-Freedom United started this petition with a single signature, and now has 104,952 supporters.
-Start a petition today to change something you care about.
+Freedom United started this petition with a single signature, and won with 104,996 supporters.
+Start a petition to change something you care about.